The Benefits of Corporate Social Responsibility Strategy for Businesses

 In the past, most companies viewed CSR as a responsibility that they had no moral or business obligation to make.
 It used to be perceived as something ‘extra,’ something that could be done without and a somewhat unjustifiable way to spend money.

 However, today, that notion has changed.
 With consumers playing a key role in the revolution.
 Now, companies – especially multinational brands – are aware that the world is closely watching how they respond to societal and environmental issues, their commitment to human development, and community service.
-Therefore, there isn’t a better time than now for businesses to take up CSR.
+Therefore, there isn’t a better time than now for businesses to take up CSR or recruiting and retaining great talent.
 Not only as a way contributing positively to the society, but also as a way to increase their market reach and brand engagement.

 Below are 5 reasons why businesses should wholeheartedly embrace CSR: